SirSquirrel09/Sourcehair/README.md

 </div>
 Sourcehair is an free and open-source Crosshair Overlay for any game!

+## Usage
+How to open the crosshair editor:
+- Control + Y

+How to hide the crosshair:
+- Control + P

 ## Themes
 How to install a theme:
 - Download the css file